CES 2019: Samsung unveils redesigned Notebook 9 Pro aimed at creatives

 With the keyboard, Samsung enlarged the key caps and reduced spacing between them to improve the typing experience and appearance.
 Looking to attract creatives, Samsung is including a full-size active pen this time instead of the smaller S-Pen.
 If you'd rather have the latter, you can find one tucked into the body of the Notebook 9 Pen, which the spokesman said takes its design cues from the Galaxy Note 9 phone.

-Samsung expects the new Notebook 9 Pro to be available in early 2019; no pricing is available yet, but I wouldn't be surprised if it started upward of $1,000.
+Samsung expects the new Notebook 9 Pro to be available in early 2019, with no pricing available yet, but I wouldn't be surprised if it started upward of $1,000.

 CES 2019: See all of CNET's coverage of the year's biggest tech show.